coreman14/ST-Character-Pack-HTML/README.md

 Outfit Page:

 - This is a new page that lets you see all of the characters outfits for each pose.
 Demo [here](https://coreman14.github.io/StHTMLHolyPack/?outfitview=1).
-- This was made so that if someone was looking for a outfit to add to an exsisting character, I matching the pose and outfit would be easier.
+- This was made so that if someone was looking for an outfit to add to an existing character, I matching the pose and outfit would be easier.

 ## Requirements (>=Python 3.8)